azurecitadel/azurecitadel/content/es/_index.md

 ---
 title: "Enterprise Scale"
-description: "Resources for partners to use for Enterprise Scale partner hacks."
+description: "Resources for partners and customers to use for Enterprise Scale."
 ---